OpenVAA/voting-advice-application/frontend/src/lib/_api/README.md

   Contains all stores common to all applications, specifically:
   { vaaData: Writable&lt;DataRoot&gt; }"]
-  ---|"Provided data from +layout.svelte, which is converted by vaaData.provideCandidateData(data: CandidateData[]) from CandidateData POJOs to Candidate objects"|B["/routes/[lang]/(voters)/_test/+layout.svelte Receives the promised data loaded by +layout.ts and provides it to vaaData in the global context."];
+  ---|"Provided data from +layout.svelte, which is converted by vaaData.provideCandidateData(data: Array<CandidateData>) from CandidateData POJOs to Candidate objects"|B["/routes/[lang]/(voters)/_test/+layout.svelte Receives the promised data loaded by +layout.ts and provides it to vaaData in the global context."];